How to write a mediation blog

 The guidelines below should answer any questions you have about what kind of mediation related content we're looking for and how the submission process works.
 They set out the rules for being a contributor and explain best practice that we ask all our contributors to adhere to.

-To become a Contributor you need to subscribe to our Contributor plan.
+To become a Contributor and write regular blogs on Comsgateway, you need to subscribe to our Contributor plan.

 Our 'Contributor' plan is a FREE plan which allows a mediator to publish a maximum of one post or article a month on the COMSGATEWAY website blog page.

 Blog posts and articles need to be mediation specific.
 Whilst we will consider topics around international mediation we focus mainly on mediation in the UK.
 Priority will be given to articles related to UK civil and commercial mediation.

 Submissions must meet the COMSGATEWAY quality standards (see below) in order to get published.
 Editors reserve the right to reject contributions at their discretion.